Nacosta16/Changing-user-groups-and-permissions/README.md

   <b> Permissions </b>
    - Right click the users folder again, select properties, then security to see the current permissions
-   - In the box in the bottom half of the dialog box
+   - In the box in the bottom half of the dialog box you can select the permissions